sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws-oneclick.md

 }
 </style>

-# AWS One-Click Installation
+# AWS One-Click Installation for Sourcegraph

-With just a few clicks, a verified and pre-configured Sourcegraph instance will be created with:
+In one-clicks, a verified and pre-configured Sourcegraph instance will be launched with:

 - Latest version of Sourcegraph
+- A EBS Volume as the root disk with 50GB of storage
-- EBS Volumes with 200GB of storage (configurable)
+- A configurable EBS Volume as the data store with 500GB of storage
-- Security group with the following rules:
+- Security group with default rules: `HTTP(port 80), HTTPS(port 443), and SSH(port 22)`
-      -  Default HTTP rule: port range 80, source 0.0.0.0/0, ::/0
-      -  Default HTTPS rule: port range 443, source 0.0.0.0/0, ::/0
-      -  Default SSH rule: port range 22, source 0.0.0.0/0, ::/0

-You will only need to choose your VPC and SSH key-pair to get started.
+You will only need to choose your `Virtual Private Cloud (VPC)` and `SSH Key-Pair` to get started.

 ---

 ## Steps

-1. Choose an AWS Region in which Sourcegraph is available using the launcher below
+1. Choose an AWS Region in the launcher below
 2. Click on the `Launch Stack` button
 3. Select or create a new Key Pair for connecting to your instance securely